ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 apply.

-This function can be used to apply several different operations in the horizontal plane: mean, sum, standard deviation, median, variance, minimum, maximum and root mean square.
+This function can be used to apply several different operations in the horizontal plane: for example, mean, sum, standard deviation, median, variance, minimum, maximum and root mean square.
-The operations mean, sum and root mean square are area weighted.
+Some operations are grid cell area weighted by default.
 For sums, the units of the resulting cubes are multiplied by m :math:`^2`.
+See :ref:`stat_preprocs` for more details on supported statistics.

 Note that this function is applied over the entire dataset.
 If only a specific region, depth layer or time period is required, then those regions need to be removed using other preprocessor operations in advance.

-This function requires a cell area `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell areas can be computed.
+For weighted statistics, this function requires a cell area `cell measure`_, unless the coordinates of the input data are regular 1D latitude and longitude coordinates so the cell areas can be computed.
 The required supplementary variable, either ``areacella`` for atmospheric variables or ``areacello`` for ocean variables, can be attached to the main dataset as described in :ref:`supplementary_variables`.